rmorrise/bt-bugrep/README.md

 Latest mod (AIO-79-0-987-Hotfix2.exe)

-Every time I fire a weapon on my Blackjack, the stats change so that it shows the weapon's damage as "0" after it's fired.
-I hit once with my gauss rifle +++, it blew off a Jenner's arm, then next time it showed as doing 0 damage in the status bar.
-Same thing with my UAC/10 (with precision ammo).
+The first time I fire any ballistic weapon, the stats change so that it shows the weapon's damage as "0" after it's fired.
+The weapon works the first time, but if I use it again in the same mission, it has no effect on subsequent turns.

-Once it got to this state, if I try to fire, the animation shows that it hit the enemy, but it plays the sound as if it missed ("no luck!") and does 0 damage.
+If I try to fire again, the animation shows that it hit the enemy, but it does 0 damage.

-The Blackjack has not been hit by enemy fire at all, and I don't see a status effect on it that seems relevant.
-No other mechs are having this issue (they all have energy and melee weapons, though, so it could be a ballistic weapons issue?).

 Saving and restarting the game doesn't fix it.
 If I go back to the pre-mission autosave, it fixes it again for one shot, then it breaks.

+Weapons tested:
+UAC/10 (precision ammo)
+Gauss Rifle+++ (normal ammo)
+AC/5 (normal ammo)
+AC/10 (normal ammo)

+'Mechs tested:
+Blackjack
+Shadowhawk
+Urbanmech

 ## Reliability: 100%